 You’ve got an idea of the kind of influencers you want to work with and some thoughts on what you might offer them, but how do you find them?
 There are a number of different methods that you can use to find influencers in your niche and usually a combination of these different approaches is best to dig up a strong cross-section of relevant influencers.

 As you start searching, you want to make a list of all of the influencers whose content is good and who fit well with your brand.
 Creating a simple Excel spreadsheet with a column for blog URL, the name of blogger, and (if relevant) the blog niche will be all you need.
 You can then look up their stats later on to make sure they reach far enough and could actually benefit your brand.

 Important note: as you research influencers you will notice that some bloggers own their own domain names (normally .com or .co.uk) and some of them are free subdomains (.blogspot.com or .wordpress.com).
 So the guys at electrictobacconist.com have their own domain while Dick from dickpuddlecotes.blogspot.com has a subdomain which is being hosted by Blogger (previously known as Blogspot).
-If your primary goal of working with bloggers is SEO then you want to exclusively work with bloggers that own their own domain.
+If your primary goal of working with bloggers is Search Engine Optimisation (SEO) then you want to exclusively work with bloggers that own their own domain.
 This is because links from free subdomains are worth much less than links from actual domains.
 However, if your primary goal is brand awareness, then you shouldn’t necessarily write off free subdomains as some of these blogs still have great engagement with their readers.

 Using Google Searches to Find Bloggers